 Sleep hygiene – what is it and how to improve it?

-As we continue to celebrate Sleep Awareness Week, it is important to learn about sleep hygiene and how to improve it in our day-to-day routines.
 The term ‘Sleep hygiene’ relates to sleep habits and their effect on the quality and quantity of sleep we obtain.
 Practising good sleep hygiene will improve an individual’s daily productivity, quality of life and is important for both physical and mental health.

 Our Fatigue Risk Management experts at Clockwork Research have put together a helpful list in preparing your daytime, evening and even bedroom environment to improve your sleep hygiene: